asimkhan8107/Keypad-Scanner/README.md

 Then apply a 1 to column C0 only.
 If any of the Ris is 1, a valid key is detected.

-If R0 is received, one knows that switch 1 was pressed.
+If R0 is received, one knows that switch 1 was pressed.  <br>
 If R1, R2, or R3 is received => it indicates switch 4, 7, or * was pressed.
 If so, set V 5 1 and output the corresponding N.
 If no key is detected in the first column, apply a 1 to C1 and repeat.